Skip to content

 The therapeutic relationship itself is used as a vehicle for experiencing compassion, so expect your therapist to model warmth, non-judgment, and genuine care.

-How long does Compassion Focused Therapy (CFT) take?
+How long does Compassion Focused Therapy (CFT) typically take?
+Is there any set structure?

 Compassion-Focused Therapy (CFT) typically ranges from 12–20 sessions for individual therapy, though this can vary significantly based on the complexity of presenting issues.
 Some people benefit from shorter interventions, while others with trauma histories or personality difficulties may need longer-term work.